sasqwatch/yawast/README.md

 Scan complete.
 ```

+### About The Output

+You'll notice that most lines begin with a letter in a bracket, this is to tell you how to interpret the result at a glance.
+There are four possible values:

+* [I] - This indicates that the line is informational, and doesn't necessarily indicate a security issue.
+* [W] - This is a Warning, which means that it could be an issue, or could expose useful information.
+These need to be evaluated on a case-by-case basis to determine the impact.
+* [V] - This is a Vulnerability, it indicates an issue that is known to be an issue, and needs to be addressed.
+* [E] - This indicates that an error occurred, sometimes these are serious and indicate an issue with your environment, the target server, or the application.
+In other cases, they may just be informational to let you know that something didn't go as planned.

+The indicator used may change over time based on new research or better detection techniques.
+In all cases, results should be carefully evaluated within the context of the application, how it's used, and what threats apply.
+The indicator is guidance, a hint if you will, it's up to you to determine the real impact.

+### About The Name

+When this project was started, the original name was "Yet Another Web Application Security Tool" - as the project became more serious, the name was changed.
+The current name better reflects the role of the tool, and its place in the penetration tester's workflow.
+It's meant to be a first step, to come before the serious manual work, and provide information to allow a tester to be up and running quicker.
+The tests that are performed are based on that goal, as well as the availability and complexity of tests in other tools.
+If another common tool can do a given task better, it won't be done here.

 ### Special Thanks

 [dirbuster-ng](https://github.com/digination/dirbuster-ng) For the use of their `common.txt` directoty list.
 This list was the foundation of the list used by YAWAST.